-Analysis | The GOP’s botched fight against a Jan.
+Analysis | The GOP keeps reinforcing the real reason it opposes a Jan.
 6 commission

 Thune had previously entertained the idea of a Jan.
 6 commission.

 Rep. Ralph Norman (R-S.C.), one of the co-sponsors of the January House bill who opposed the bipartisan compromise Wednesday, seemed to echo that case.
-He defended his vote by arguing that the bill he had supported was different, and saying, “Their intent is just to keep the spotlight on Trump, and that’s not right.”
+He defended his vote by arguing that the bill he had supported was different and saying that “their intent is just to keep the spotlight on Trump, and that’s not right.”

-And that’s very obviously what this boils down to, at least in large part: the desire to shift that spotlight away from the former president and this particularly ugly chapter.
+And that’s obviously what this boils down to, at least in large part: the desire to shift that spotlight away from the former president and this particularly ugly chapter.

-Republicans have offered a number of different and shifting justifications for opposing the bill: It didn’t also probe violence at racial-justice protests; it was redundant next to the criminal and other congressional hearings; it’s now increasingly somehow partisan, despite being the product of a bipartisan negotiation entered into with the House minority leader’s blessing and gaining rather significant bipartisan support in the House — not just from the crew that voted to impeach Trump, but from plenty of others, too.
+Republicans have offered some different and shifting justifications for opposing the bill: It didn’t also probe violence at racial-justice protests; it was redundant next to the criminal and other congressional hearings; it’s now increasingly somehow partisan, despite being the product of a bipartisan negotiation entered into with the House minority leader’s blessing and gaining rather significant bipartisan support in the House — not just from the crew that voted to impeach Trump, but also from plenty of others.

-Virtually any of these things could have been declared as must-haves at the start of negotiations rather than post-hoc justifications for opposing the bill.
+Virtually any of these things could have been declared as must-haves at the start of negotiations, rather than post-hoc justifications for opposing the bill.
 Instead, McCarthy deputized Katko to negotiate it and then waited a few days to rip the rug out from beneath him, with an assist from McConnell.

 Perhaps we can just chalk that up to the continually rudderless leadership of McCarthy.
 But regardless of how we got here, it sure points to the political expediency being on decidedly one side — and not the one McCarthy and McConnell are pointing to.